0x5bfa/CsWin32/README.md

 ### Supported architectures & OS platforms

-To prevent the generator from generating a type that is not compatible with the current platforms and OS platforms configured in the project that consumes the generator and to report a diagnostic for it, define a `SupportedArchitectureAttribute` & `SupportedOSPlatform` with an enum as its first parameter, and apply it to the type.
+To prevent the generator from generating a type that is not compatible with the current platforms and the OS platform configured in the project that consumes the generator and to report a diagnostic or an error for it, define a `SupportedArchitectureAttribute` & `SupportedOSPlatform` with an enum as its first parameter, and apply it to the type.

 ```cs
 [Flags]